About us

 What pace do people run?

-We have many different paces of runners and sometimes people walk if they are recovering from injury.
+We have many different paces of runners and sometimes people walk if they're recovering from injury.
 It will depend on the elevation and distance of the route, and who shows up that day.
-You can take it slow or, if you like a speed challenge, there is usually someone who will take you up on it!
+You can take it slow or, if you like a speed challenge, there's usually someone who will take you up on it!

 Do you regroup during the run?

 Yes, we usually regroup one or more times (depends on the route) to keep the group closer together.
-If you will be walking or running a slower pace let the organizer of the day know.
-We may not be able to wait for you at the regrouping if you are far behind but can discuss other options to keep you engaged.
+If you'll be walking or running a slower pace let the organizer of the day know at the start.
+We may not be able to wait for you at the regrouping if you're far behind but can discuss other options to keep you engaged with the group.

 I'm nervous about meeting new people!
 Will I fit in?

-We have all been there!
-We are a casual, welcoming group focused on building community.
+We've all been there!
+We're a casual, welcoming group focused on building community.
 Many of us joined solo and have built friendships which have continued outside the scheduled runs.
 We usually have a good number of "regulars" and a few new people at each of our runs.

 Where do you run?

-The bulk of our runs are in Forest Park which contains 80 miles of trails to play in.
-We also venture out to other spots around Portland and do an occasional adventure run in the gorge, up or around mountains, or at the coast.
+The bulk of our runs are in Forest Park which contains 80 miles of trails to explore.
+We also venture out to other spots around Portland and do monthly adventure runs in the gorge, up or around PNW mountains, or at the coast.

 What types of events do you have?